 It works very well and can be customized to your needs.
 While PVA primer isn’t necessary, it makes the job much easier than painting without it.
-The extra money spent will actually save money in the end.
+The extra money spent will save money in the end.

 Is PVA Primer Better Than Other Primers?

 In general, not necessarily.
-But for drywall, absolutely.
+But for drywall, yes.
 That’s because PVA primer is the proper name for drywall primer.
 A PVA primer goes onto a porous surface like drywall and seals the pores to create an even surface.